bjlkeng/bjlkeng.github.io/source/posts/a-look-at-the-first-place-solution-of-a-dermatology-classification-kaggle-competition.rst

 how they selected their ensemble except to say that diversity was important.
-Interestingly, the authors state [6_] that the CNN backbone isn't all that important and they mostly just picked an off-the-shelf state-of-the-art model achitecture (EfficientNet) where pre-trained models and code are usually readily available.
+Interestingly, the authors state [6_] that the CNN backbone isn't all that important and they mostly just picked an off-the-shelf state-of-the-art model achitecture (EfficientNet) where pre-trained models and code are readily available.

 .. figure:: /images/dermnet_ensemble.png